Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Introduction

 In this study, we present a general analytic model (based on external forward shocks) where the synchrotron and SSC emission from material that is being decelerated in an arbitrary direction with respect to the observer, are obtained.
 Specifically, we calculate the flux from material that is in the relativistic phase and also material that is in the laterally expanding phase, and that are decelerating in either a homogeneous or a wind-like circumburst medium.
-As a particular case, we focus on the emission from a cocoon that is viewed on-axis and a relativistic jet viewed off-axis.
-As an application of our model, we describe the extended X-ray, optical and radio emission exhibited in GRB170817A.
+As a particular case, we focus on the emission from a quasi-spherical outflow that is viewed on-axis and a relativistic top-hat jet viewed off-axis.
+As an application of our model, we describe the extended X-ray, optical and radio emission exhibited in GRB 170817A.
+Hereafter, when we mention a jet we refer to a top-hat jet.
 This paper is arranged as follows: In Section 2 we construct our model and show the synchrotron and SSC light curves from material that is being decelerated in an arbitrary direction with respect to the observer.
-In section 3 we show the particular cases of a cocoon viewed on-axis and a relativistic jet viewed off-axis.
+In section 3 we show the particular cases of a quasi-spherical outflow viewed on-axis and a relativistic jet viewed off-axis.
 In Section 4, we compare our model to the EM counterpart of GW170817.
 In section 5, we present our conclusions.\\